pamela-gatica/student-health-flask-app/README.md

 ## Overview
 A lightweight Flask-based web application that integrates SQLite to explore and analyze student health and wellness data.
 The application provides an intuitive interface to view key indicators such as stress levels, sleep quality, physical activity, mood, and overall health risk.

-This project demonstrates how to build a simple end-to-end data application combining backend development, database management, and web visualization.
+This project highlights the integration of data analytics concepts with web development to deliver accessible and interactive data exploration.

 ## Application Preview
 <img src="images/home.png" width="700">